-My Love For Basketball Kept Me Motivated!
+My Love For Basketball!

 My love for basketball.
 NeedEncouragement.com

-Please contact us if you have questions or if you need some encouragement.
+Please get in touch with us if you have any questions or need some encouragement.

 My Love For Basketball Began In 4th Grade!